-Soyombo — the name means “self developed holy letters” — is one of at least five scripts that have been, and to some extent still are used to write Mongolian.
-It is said to have been designed in 1686 by Bogdo Zanabazar (1635–1723), the first spiritual leader of Tibetan Buddhism in Mongolia, who according to tradition saw the letterforms appear in the sky.
+Soyombo – the name means “self-developed holy letters” – is one of at least five scripts that have been used to write Mongolian.
+It is said to have been designed in 1686 by Bogdo Zanabazar (1635–1723), the first spiritual leader of Tibetan Buddhism in Mongolia, who according to tradition saw the letterforms appear in the night sky.
 (He also developed a Horizonal Square script, also known as Zanabazar Square.)

 General Script, Language, and Culture Resources